 The best way to get more reviews is simply by asking for them.
 Asking for customer feedback instead of a review can be much less intimidating for the customer.
 It shows you care about their experience.
 If they are unhappy about their customer experience, you have the chance to resolve any issues first before they post a poor review.

-Choose the right tech stack to reinforce your marketing efforts because lack of automation can result in higher management costs, unnoticed problems, and inconsistencies.
+Choose the right tech stack to reinforce your marketing efforts.
+The lack of automation can result in higher management costs, unnoticed problems, and inconsistencies.
+If you’re looking for the best reputation management tool out there – check PromoRepublic.

-PromoRepublic can help you confidently manage marketing across locations to achieve consistent customer experience, visibility of results for corporate, and seamless adoption onsite.
+PromoRepublic is the leading insight-driven local marketing platform that helps national businesses win local customers.
+It can help you confidently manage marketing across locations to achieve consistent customer experience, visibility of results for corporate, and seamless adoption onsite.

-Image: PromoRepublic helps franchise brands easily manage consumer marketing across their locations.
+Image: PromoRepublic helps national brands easily manage consumer marketing across their locations.

-If you are looking for a tool to establish an online presence, improve customer experience, and increase local sales, learn more about PromoRepublic’s digital marketing platform for franchise.
+If you are looking for a tool to establish an online presence, improve customer experience, and increase local sales, learn more about PromoRepublic’s local marketing platform for businesses with multiple locations.
 We’ll help you grow foot traffic, increase appointments, and up local sales.